satkar605/retention-optimizer/prescriptive-analysis.md

   |I| = 250 (total customers)
 ```

-**Interpretation:** No single action can be assigned to more than 50% of customers (125 customers maximum).
+No single action can be assigned to more than 50% of customers (125 customers maximum).
 This prevents the optimizer from selecting only the cheapest action (e.g., basic emails) and forces campaign diversity.

 **Business Impact:** Ensures balanced use of multiple channels, preventing email fatigue and improving overall effectiveness.